 Last on our list is the lovable and goofy Boxer.
 He can be daft and comical.
 He is loyal to his owner, too.
 But he requires a lot of exercise to curb his enthusiasm.
 He also loves jumping up and laying on your lap.
 Another good reason to avoid the Boxer is that he is prone to a multitude of illnesses that will cost you a ton in vet bills and could potentially shorten his life considerably.

-The Worst Breeds for Seniors
+Conclusion: The Worst Dog Breeds for Seniors

 This is a long list of breeds that seniors should avoid, and it might seem like there are few options left, but nothing is further from the truth.
 There are dozens of breeds that are considered ideal to keep you company during the day and let you know of any visitors at your door without the need for multiple runs a day.
 Be sensible when choosing a breed, avoid groups like herding and sheepdogs, and ensure that you have a network of people around you to provide exercise for the dog if you aren’t able to.